 Make-or-Buy

 Another type of decision relying on relevant cost data is the make-or-buy scenario.
 Companies with the capacity and expertise to manufacture products or components nevertheless often consider contracting out production to suppliers and purchasing the goods/parts needed if this move has cost-saving effects.
-Beyond mere cost-saving, sometimes additional aspects, such as freed-up capacity and resources, can be beneﬁ- cial.
+Beyond mere cost-saving, sometimes additional aspects, such as freed-up capacity and resources, can be beneﬁcial.
 Various strategic considerations may also drive outsourcing decisions.
-One impor- tant basis of make-or-buy decisions is relevant cost information (Atkinson et al., 2012).
+One important basis of make-or-buy decisions is relevant cost information (Atkinson et al., 2012).
 Consider the following example: McMullen Ltd. of Galway, Ireland requires 5,000 units of an electronic component for their manufacturing process.
 Currently, these components are produced in-house.
-The management considers an outsourcing move, and a ﬁrst offer of a supplier is received to buy the components at 30 each.
-The cost data of the currently practiced in-house production looks as follows.
+The management considers an outsourcing move, and a ﬁrst offer from a supplier is received to buy the components at $30 each.
+The cost data of the currently practiced in-house production are as follows:

 Outsourcing